shahud1/PyAllEars/README.md

 # PyAllEars
 ![logo](https://user-images.githubusercontent.com/17233710/42123523-c11d385a-7c7d-11e8-9393-a3d2a598f6e9.png)

-PyAllEars is the project contians of tool and deep analysis development in order to evesdroping social media.
-In this project we use "Twitter" as a Social Media platform to used to analyze.
+PyAllEars is a project done for analyzing what people say to measure their sentiment value.
+This was done a means of social media "Eavesdropping".
+In this project we use "Twitter" as thre Social Media platform.

-# In this project we've worked contian 2 major methods
+# In this project out work contain 2 major Methods

 <strong>Part 1</strong> Text mining and Analysis on twitter